While steel roofing is a fairly mundane topic, there are still some innovative products that many contractors and homeowners can get excited about.

 What makes these metal shingles exceptional is their curb appeal: they masterfully replicate natural materials, such as wood shake, slate, and clay tile.

-Here are Matterhorn shingles features, design and colors options, pricing and advantages.
+Here are their features, design and colors options, pricing and advantages.

 I’ve been a big fan of metal shingle roofs for over a decade now – in fact I have been installing them since 2004, and even have one on my own house.
 Now these Matterhorn roofing shingles are a new kid on the block – I first heard of them about two years ago and they are trying very hard to penetrate the market.